Car primers and guide coat flatting

 Self etch primer

-For outer panels from bare metal I'll always use self etch primer.
-It's recommended for bare steel, aluminium or GRP, and it won't flake off like a filler primer can.
+Self etch primer (was) recommended for bare steel, aluminium or GRP, and it won't flake off like a filler primer can.
 It contains an acid which burrows it's way into whatever it's being sprayed onto.
 That's handy for bare metal with body filler, but it can burrow under and lift existing paint or sealant, so it's not so good for repairs.

 Paint tends to run when applied directly to bare metal (even more so when bare metal is mixed with a plentiful quantity of body filler - runs start at the interface between the filler and paint).
 The way around this is to apply a thin mist coat of primer before the first complete coat.
 Here the panel has been sprayed with a mist coat which will be allowed to almost dry before the full coat goes on.